allyrome/The-Prevalence-of-Functional-Limitations-in-the-United-States-Workforce/Data-Prep/README.md

 These two files take the cleaned HFCS data and add information needed for analysis

 ## data_prep.do
-Prepares cleaned HFCS data for analysis and adds additional infomration
+Prepares cleaned HFCS data for analysis and adds additional information
 #### inputs:
 variables_full_fml.xlsx : crosswalk between FML questions and HFCS questions with degree of limitation \
 imputation_missing_ess_tel_fro.xlsx  : codes that did not originally have a teleworkable/essential identifier.
 Values were imputed from the average of related occuaption codes \